abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ *None - this is a config file option only*

+> [!NOTE]
+> This option is only used if 'delay_inotify_processing' is enabled, otherwise this option is ignored.

 ### ip_protocol_version
 _**Description:**_ This setting controls the application IP protocol that should be used when communicating with Microsoft OneDrive.
 The default is to use IPv4 and IPv6 networks for communicating to Microsoft OneDrive.